-This £150 million project started construction at the Royal Infirmary of Edinburgh site in February.
-The project will redevelop services from the Royal Hospital for Sick Children, Child and Adolescent Mental Health Service (CAMHS) and the Department of Clinical Neurosciences in a single building adjoining the Royal Infirmary of Edinburgh at Little France.
+This £150 million project started construction at the Royal Infirmary of Edinburgh site in February 2015.
+The project will see the redevelopment of services from the Royal Hospital for Sick Children, Child and Adolescent Mental Health Service (CAMHS) and the Department of Clinical Neurosciences in a single building adjoining the Royal Infirmary of Edinburgh at adult and child Emergency Departments.

-The new building, which will adjoin the Royal Infirmary of Edinburgh via adult and children Emergency Departments and is anticipated to open in autumn 2017.
+The new building, which will adjoin the Royal Infirmary of Edinburgh via adult and children Emergency Departments, is anticipated to open in autumn 2017.

 More information about the project is available here. www.nhslothian.scot.nhs.uk/riecampus